Krande/terraform_aks_minimum/README.md

 ([here](https://stackoverflow.com/questions/57499838/how-to-issue-letsencrypt-certificate-for-k8s-aks-using-terraform-resources))
 with the intent of addressing an error in issuing certificates after converting yaml files to terraform.

-The answer to my question was that I had to include a cert-manager to my cluster.
+The answer to my question was that I had to include a cert-manager to my cluster and as far as I can tell there are no native terraform resources to create it.
 I ended up using Helm for my ingress and cert manager.

+The setup ended up a bit more complex than I initially imagined, and as it stands now it needs to be run twice.
+This is due to the kubeconfig not being updated (have to apply "set KUBECONFIG=.kubeconfig" before running "terraform apply" a second time).
+So it's not pretty, but it "works" as a minimum example to get your deployment up and running.

-The setup ended up a bit more complex than I initially imagined, but still it works.
-I guess there probably are ways of simplifying the pypi deployment part using native terraform resourcse, but I have not had time to investigate further.
+There definitively are ways of simplifying the pypi deployment part using native terraform resources, and there is probably an easy fix to the kubeconfig not being updated.
+But I have not had time to investigate further.

-If anyone have tips for a more elegant and functional minimum terraform setup for a k8s cluster I would love to hear it!
+If anyone have tips for a more elegant, functional and (probably most of all) secure minimum terraform setup for a k8s cluster I would love to hear it!

 ## Requirements
 This assumes you have a microsoft azure account, a domain name, azure storage account and have the dns to be handled by